backdrop-contrib/simple_access/README.md

 ### Creating a profile

-Profiles allow administrators to provide finer grade permissions to access groups.
-Each profile consists of as many access groups as you like and the specific View, Update, Delete settings for each group.
-Profiles are a method of defining the complete security configuration for a node.
-Within a single profile the site administrator can define exactly how a node will provide security.
-This allows people with less knowledge to administer access settings without fear of exposing nodes to site visitors which should not have access.
+Profiles allow administrators to combine the View permission provided by this module with existing Update and Delete permissions available in core for specific access groups.
+By combining these permissions in one location it is easier for site admistrators to confidently assign permissions in one location without fear of accidentally exposing nodes to site visitors which should not have access.

 ## License